peteroupc/peteroupc.github.io/graphics.md

 - Colors:
     - Two tints: Black and white.
-        - Allows for hue shifting to, say, a black-to-red palette.
+        - Allows for hue shifting to, say, a black-to-red or gray-to-blue palette.
     - Three tints: black, gray (128, 128, 128), white.
         - Allows for hue shifting to, say, a black-to-red palette.
     - Four tints: black, gray (128, 128, 128), light gray (192, 192, 192), white.